eribre/ibe500_project/readme.txt

 Hi, thanks for having a look at my bsv based project

 MAKE SURE THAT DEPENDENCIES ARE INSTALLED!!
-This project requires expressjs and pug (html templates) to function.
+This project requires bsv, whatsonchain, expressjs and pug (for html templates) to function.

 To start the server, run "node index.js" with this folder as the working directory.
 (old_index.js is as the name suggests, outdated)